aantron/ocaml.org/data/planet/psellos/sliding-tile-puzzle-self-contained-ocaml-webapp.md

 <p>It seems to me this captures pretty much everything that I want from the
 object-oriented approach without the usual complicated baggage.
 I think inheritance is more often a hindrance than a help.
-It&rsquo;s too dependent on implementation details, and is associated with too many informal (unenforceable) descriptions of how to write subclasses of each class without messing up the semantics.</p>
+It’s too dependent on implementation details, and is associated with too many informal (unenforceable) descriptions of how to write subclasses of each class without messing up the semantics.</p>

-<p>I&rsquo;ve never used <code>private</code> declarations before, but they seem to have
+<p>I’ve never used <code>private</code> declarations before, but they seem to have
 created exactly the structure I was hoping for.</p>

 <p>Posted by: <a href="http://psellos.com/aboutus.html#jeffreya.scofieldphd">Jeffrey</a></p>